JCMexplains/writing-for-success-2023/textbook.md

 A strong thesis should have all of these qualities.

-**Specific topic.** A thesis must concentrate on a specific area of a general topic.
+**Specific topic**.
+A thesis must concentrate on a specific area of a general topic.
 In writing a paper, you generally begin by choosing a broad topic and then narrow it until you pinpoint a specific aspect.
 For example, *health care* is a broad topic, but a strong thesis would focus a specific aspect of health care such as *options for people without health care*.

-**Precise claim.** If your specific focus is *options for individuals without health care*, then your thesis must make a precise claim about it, such as, *in the United States in the 2020s, there are no good health care options unless you are covered by an employer*.
+**Precise claim**.
+If your specific focus is *options for individuals without health care*, then your thesis must make a precise claim about it, such as, *in the United States in the 2020s, there are no good health care options unless you are covered by an employer*.

-**Arguable.** A thesis must be arguable: that is, you must have a strong claim that you can support with evidence and persuasion, but it cannot be something that is simply a true fact, because then you have nothing to argue about. *The moon orbits the Earth* has a specific topic (the Earth has only one moon) and makes a precise claim about it ("orbiting" has a precise meaning in astronomy), but it is not arguable, because no reasonable person could disagree with you about it.
+**Arguable**.
+A thesis must be arguable: that is, you must have a strong claim that you can support with evidence and persuasion, but it cannot be something that is simply a true fact, because then you have nothing to argue about. *The moon orbits the Earth* has a specific topic (the Earth has only one moon) and makes a precise claim about it ("orbiting" has a precise meaning in astronomy), but it is not arguable, because no reasonable person could disagree with you about it.

-**Demonstrable.** You need to back your thesis with evidence, reasoning, and/or examples. *The United States should legalize marijuana in all 50 states because that's just how I feel* is specific, precise, and arguable, but you have not demonstrated why a reader should agree with you.
+**Demonstrable**.
+You need to back your thesis with evidence, reasoning, and/or examples. *The United States should legalize marijuana in all 50 states because that's just how I feel* is specific, precise, and arguable, but you have not demonstrated why a reader should agree with you.
 If you say "that's just how I feel," someone who feels different will respond, "But that's not how I feel."
 If you say instead *...because it is useful in the treatment of pain and does far less harm than alcohol or tobacco*, then you have given a demonstration of why someone else should agree.

-**Confident.** A thesis should make a claim.
+**Confident**.
+A thesis should make a claim.
 Don't second-guess yourself by saying "maybe" or "I could be wrong."
 This does **not** mean you should bully or insult your readers.
 And many professors will ask you to consider (later in your paper) why a smart person might disagree with you (this is sometimes called an *antithesis* or a *counterargument*).
 But **in your thesis itself**, you should be firm in what you believe.

 **Tip**